pragyakapoorx/doc-insight/README.md

 ## Usage

-1. **Upload Documents**: Upload 3-10 documents (PDF, DOCX, TXT)
+1. **Upload Documents**: Upload 3-10 documents (PDF)
 2. **Select Persona**: Choose from predefined personas or create custom
 3. **Define Objective**: Describe what you want to accomplish
-4. **Process**: Click "Process Documents" to analyze
-5. **Export**: Download results as "challenge1b_output.json"

-## Features

-- **Local Processing**: No internet required during analysis
-- **Multiple Formats**: Supports PDF, DOCX, and TXT files
-- **Fast Analysis**: Processes 3-10 documents in under 60 seconds
-- **Lightweight**: Uses TF-IDF and scikit-learn (under 1GB model size)
-- **Export Options**: JSON and CSV export formats

-## Stopping the Application

-- If using Docker Compose: `Ctrl+C` then `docker-compose down`
-- If using Docker directly: `Ctrl+C` or `docker stop <container-id>`

-## Troubleshooting

-1. **Port already in use**: Change the port mapping in docker-compose.yml from "5000:5000" to "8501:5000"
-2. **Memory issues**: Ensure Docker has at least 2GB RAM allocated
-3. **Build issues**: Try `docker-compose build --no-cache`

-## Development

-For development with live code reloading, the docker-compose.yml includes volume mounting.
-Your local changes will be reflected in the container.

-## System Requirements

-- **RAM**: Minimum 2GB available for Docker
-- **Storage**: ~1GB for Docker image and dependencies
-- **CPU**: Any modern processor (multi-core recommended for faster processing)
----

-### 1. Upload Documents
-- Upload 3-10 documents (PDF, DOCX, or TXT format)
-- Maximum file size depends on your system memory

-### 2. Configure Analysis
-- **Select Persona**: Choose from predefined options or create custom:
-  - Travel Planner
-  - Business Analyst
-  - Research Scientist
-  - Marketing Manager
-  - Project Manager
-  - Custom (define your own)

-- **Define Objective**: Describe what you want to accomplish
    - Example: "Plan a trip of 4 days for a group of 10 college friends"

-### 3. Process Documents
+5. **Process**
-- Click "Process Documents" to start analysis
+  - Click "Process Documents" to analyze
   - Processing typically takes 10-45 seconds for 3-10 documents
   - Progress bar shows real-time status

-### 4. Review Results
+6. **Results**:
   - View ranked sections by relevance
   - See detailed subsection analysis
   - Check processing metadata and timing

-### 5. Export Results
-- **JSON Export**: Downloads as "challenge1b_output.json"
+7. **Export**: Download results as "challenge1b_output.json"

-- **CSV Export**: Downloads with timestamp for spreadsheet analysis
+---

 ## Output Format